auth0/docs/articles/connections/_call-api.md

-Once you successfully authenticate a user, ${idp} includes an [Access Token](/tokens/access-token) in the user profile it returns to Auth0.
+Once you successfully authenticate a user, ${idp} includes an <dfn data-key="access-token">Access Token</dfn> in the user profile it returns to Auth0.

 You can then use this token to call their API.